1. Purpose of policy

 Managers and Supervisors are responsible, within the scope of their authority, to ensure:

-- tasks are undertaken in accordance with USC HSW documentation
+- tasks are undertaken in accordance with HSW documentation

 - plant, substances and work systems used in the workplace meet HSW legislative requirements and are suitable for their intended purpose